 - Provide simple strategies and resources for creating an environment that prioritizes dignity, belonging and the positive development of young people.

-- Believe in the principles
+- Believe in the core principles

 Embody and encourage the habits